maddenp-noaa/wxvx/README.md

   - When `proj` is [`latlon`](https://proj.org/en/stable/operations/conversions/latlon.html), specify no additional attributes.
   - When `proj` is [`lcc`](https://proj.org/en/stable/operations/projections/lcc.html), specify attributes `a`, `b`, `lat_0`, `lat_1`, `lat_2`, and `lon_0`.

-### Validtime
+### Time

-The `forecast.coords.validtime` value may be either:
+Specify values under `forecast.coords.time` as follows:

+  - `inittime`: The name of the variable or attribute providing the forecast initialization time, aka cycle or, per CF Conventions, forecast reference time.
+Required.
+  - `leadtime`: The name of the variable or attribute providing the forecast leadtime.
+Exactly one of `leadtime` and `validtime` must be specified.
-  - The name of a single coordinate variable providing the forecast validtime, or
+  - `validtime`: The name of the variable or attribute providing the forecast validtime.
+Exactly one of `validtime` and `leadtime` must be specified.

-  - A mapping with keys `inittime` and `leadtime`, whose values are the names of the coordinate variables providing, respectively, the forecast initialization time and leadtime.
+If a `forecast.coords.time` specifies the name of a coordinate dimension variable, that variable will be used.
+If no such variable exists, `wxvx` will look for a dataset attribute with the given name and try to use it, coercing it to the expected type (e.g. `datetime` or `timedelta`) as needed.

 ## Use